 Wednesday, June 27 | 8:15 a.m.

 Alison Fragale educates and entertains audiences by bringing the science of psychology and organizational behavior to audiences in a relaxed, relatable way.
-Alison is currently the Mary Farley Ames Lee Fellow and associate professor of organizational behavior at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School, joining the faculty in 2004.
-An award-winning teacher, Alison teaches and mentors MBAs and executives through her roles as teacher, coach and facilitator.
+Alison is the founder of Echelon Executive Leadership, which provides negotiation and leadership development services to organizations and their leaders.
+She is also the Mary Farley Ames Lee Fellow and associate professor of organizational behavior at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School, joining the faculty in 2004.
+An award-winning teacher, Alison teaches and mentors leaders and executives through her roles as teacher, coach and facilitator.

 Prior to pursuing her Ph.D., Alison worked as a management consultant for McKinsey & Company, Inc. Based in Chicago, IL, she advised numerous companies in the automotive and financial services industries on issues of corporate strategy and change management.
 Beyond her career, Alison is a mom to three young children, lives in one state (IL) and works in another (NC), and is currently recovering from the role of CEO-wife, a title she held for several years.

 Rehumanizing the Workplace: The Next Level of Emotional Intelligence

 As a strategic consultant to a full cross-section of international business and industry, including high tech, manufacturing, microelectronics, pharmaceutical, as well as professional services like research, consulting, legal and financial firms, Kris has helped companies to redefine their direction, function better as leadership teams and gain efficiencies across all aspects of their operations.
 In addition to the Greater Boston area, Kris has worked with firms in North and South America, Europe, Asia and Africa.